HemalathaNK/Matrimony-Application/README.md

 ## Additional Notes

-* The project uses Django ORM for database operations.

-* It also utilizes Django Template Language (DTL), also known as Jinja language.

 *  Ensure you have Django installed before running the project.

+* The project uses Django ORM (Object-Relational Mapping) for database operations

+* It also utilizes Django Template Language (DTL), also known as Jinja language which is used for rendering dynamic content in HTML templates.

+* Static Files: Used for serving CSS, JavaScript, and other frontend assets.

+* Media Files: Used for storing user-uploaded profile pictures.

+* Django provides a built-in password reset feature using Django’s built-in authentication system.
+To enable this, need to set up email settings in `settings.py`.

 * If any errors occur, check the official documentation for troubleshooting.

 * Secure user data by configuring Django settings properly.

 ## Conclusion
+The Matrimony Application is a secure, user-friendly platform that allows users to create detailed profiles with images and videos.

-This Matrimony Application provides a secure and efficient platform for users to find and communicate with their ideal match.
+Advanced search and filtering features empower users to easily find and connect with their ideal match.
 Follow the setup instructions to deploy your application successfully.

 ## Contact